catrionelee/ICE_MAG/README.md

 ### SRR6512893
 Used following command to submit to biocluster the snakefile <https://github.com/catrionelee/ICE_MAG/blob/master/metaCherchant/SRR6512893/kraken.smk>:
 `snakemake --cluster "qsub -V -cwd -pe smp {threads}" --jobs 50 -s kraken.smk --use-conda`

+Of the 303 total jobs, 268 succeeded while 35 failed.
+For the three ICEs with ARGs:

+#### "32" CTnBST, GenBank AY345595
+The original bacterium was *Bacteroides uniformis*.
+There were hits to the Family Bacteroideae to which this bacterium belongs.
+The other hits were confidently in the Order Clostridiales, with prominant species being *Clostridium bolteae* and most probably *Clostridioides difficile*.

+#### "439" ICESage37, GenBank CP019978
+The original bacterial host for the ICE was *Streptococcus agalactiae* and there were numerous hits to the Streptococcus Genus.
+The Other prominant hits beloing to the ORder Clostridiales, with *Clostridioides difficile* present but most probably *Roseburia intestinalis*.

+#### "480" CTnHyB, GenBank KJ816753
+The original host bacterium was *Bacteroides fragilis* and the only taxonomic assignment was to this bacterium.
+This indicates that this particular ICE has not switched hosts and has stayed integrated into the chromosome.

 # 5. Finding ARGs associated with ICEs in reads